-Alex Gorsky is Chairman of the Board and Chief Executive Officer of Johnson & Johnson, one of just seven leaders who have served in the dual role since the company was listed on the New York Stock Exchange in 1944.
+Alex Gorsky is Executive Chairman of Johnson & Johnson, and one of just seven leaders to have served in the dual role of Chairman and Chief Executive Officer since the company was listed on the New York Stock Exchange in 1944.

-Gorsky began his Johnson & Johnson career as a sales representative with Janssen Pharmaceutica in 1988.
+Alex began his Johnson & Johnson career as a sales representative with Janssen Pharmaceutica in 1988.
 Over the next three decades, he advanced through positions of increasing responsibility in sales, marketing, and management, culminating in being named CEO and Chairman in 2012.
-Under Gorsky’s leadership, Johnson & Johnson continues to be one of the world’s exceptional corporations, and is currently the number one pharmaceutical company on Fortune magazine’s list of the “World’s Most Admired Companies.”
+Under his leadership, Johnson & Johnson reimagined how one of the world’s most iconic companies could meet the healthcare needs of billions around the world.

-After completing his undergraduate education at the U.S. Military Academy at West Point, NY, Gorsky served six years in the Army.
+After completing his undergraduate education at the U.S. Military Academy at West Point, Alex served six years in the Army.
 He earned his MBA from the Wharton School of the University of Pennsylvania in 1996.